Not All Rollouts are Useful: Down-Sampling Rollouts in LLM Reinforcement Learning: Introduction

 These two phases place different computational demands on the hardware.
 Inference is embarrassingly parallel and relatively memory-light, enabling modern accelerators to produce thousands of rollouts concurrently.
 Although generating a single rollout may have high latency due to autoregressive decoding, batching rollouts amortizes the per-token latency and yields higher throughput.
 Policy updates, on the other hand, scale poorly with batch size: they are memory- and communication-intensive, requiring full-precision optimizer states and cross-device synchronization of gradients and parameters.
 This asymmetry creates a fundamental bottleneck: systems must either throttle inference (underutilizing compute) or resort to memory-saving techniques like gradient accumulation (increasing communication overhead and policy update latency), both of which hurt training efficiency. \cref{fig:empirical} provides empirical evidence for this computational asymmetry.

-We address this bottleneck through a key observation: \emph{not all rollouts contribute equally to model improvement}.
+A key observation of our work is: \emph{not all rollouts contribute equally to model improvement}.
 Beyond a certain scale, additional rollouts provide diminishing returns and can even degrade learning signals through redundant information.
 This suggests a natural solution: generate large batches of rollouts during the scalable inference phase, but train selectively on only the most informative subset during the policy update phase, avoiding the latency overhead of memory-saving techniques.
 We formalize this idea in \textbf{PODS} (\textbf{P}olicy \textbf{O}ptimization with \textbf{D}own-\textbf{S}ampling).
 As illustrated in \cref{fig:method}, PODS maximizes hardware utilization by generating $n$ rollouts per prompt but updating on only $m < n$ informative samples selected by a principled down-sampling rule.

 Within the PODS framework, we introduce \emph{max-variance down-sampling}, a principled criterion that selects the subset of rollouts with the greatest reward variance of the selected subset, thereby preserving strong contrastive signals.
 We show that the resulting combinatorial problem can be solved in $O(n \log n)$ time and, in the common binary-reward setting, reduces to picking the $m/2$ highest-reward and $m/2$ lowest-reward rollouts.
-We evaluate PODS with GRPO on GSM8K~\citep{cobbe2021training} and MATH~\citep{hendrycksmath2021} across multiple model and hardware configurations, demonstrating that it achieves the peak test accuracy of baseline GRPO at least $\mathbf{1.7\times}$ \textbf{faster}.
+We evaluate PODS with GRPO on GSM8K~\citep{cobbe2021training}, MATH~\citep{hendrycksmath2021} and the Chemistry subset of SciKnowEval~\citep{feng2024sciknoweval} across multiple model and hardware configurations, demonstrating that it achieves the peak test accuracy of baseline GRPO at least $\mathbf{1.7\times}$ \textbf{faster}.